PhoneDroid/FreeCAD-Ship/README.md

 ![RAOs](https://user-images.githubusercontent.com/1668392/140480149-88bbd2e4-a255-4f9d-893a-c325356d4263.png)

-With FreeCAD you can easily compute the Response Amplitude Operators (RAOs), considering the widely validated frequency domain code [Nemoh](https://lheea.ec-nantes.fr/logiciels-et-brevets/nemoh-presentation-192863.kjsp), and more specifially its Python wrapper [Capytaine](https://github.com/mancellin/capytaine).
+With FreeCAD you can easily compute the Response Amplitude Operators (RAOs), considering the widely validated frequency domain code [Nemoh], and more specifially its Python wrapper [Capytaine].

 ## Install

-This workbench is available for download via the FreeCAD [Addon Manager](https://wiki.freecadweb.org/Addon_manager)
+This workbench is available for download via the FreeCAD [Addon Manager][Addon-Manager]

 ## Usage

-Documentation for this workbench is available on the [Ship Workbench wiki page](https://wiki.freecadweb.org/Ship_Workbench)
+Documentation for this workbench is available on the [Ship Workbench wiki page][Wiki]

 ## Tutorials

-* Official Ship Workbench Tutorial [Part 1](https://wiki.freecadweb.org/FreeCAD-Ship_s60_tutorial)
+* Official Ship Workbench Tutorial [Part 1][Tutorial-1]
-* Official Ship Workbench Tutorial [Part 2](https://wiki.freecadweb.org/FreeCAD-Ship_s60_tutorial_(II))
+* Official Ship Workbench Tutorial [Part 2][Tutorial-2]

 ## Roadmap